nicolasmray/nicolasmray/README.md

 <h3 align="center">A passionate developer from Argentina, currently living in Denmark</h3>

 Full Stack Developer passionate about Back-end, with a background in customer experience, business, and finance.
 Proficient in Git, data structures, algorithms, and CSS frameworks.
 Experience in Front End, Back End development, and data architecture using JavaScript, C#, SQL, React, Redux, Node, Express, Sequelize, and Tailwind.
 Advanced level of English.
 Italian Passport (EU Citizenship).
-Just arrived in Denmark and eager to dive into student life while gaining valuable work experience!
+Living in Denmark and eager to dive into student life while gaining valuable work experience!
 Currently seeking a job in tech!

 - 🌱 I’m currently learning **JavaScript** and **C#**